TWLOPA/aurix-demo/docs/TECHNICAL_DECISIONS.md

 ---

-## FDS Role Alignment
+## Role Alignment

-This project was built as a demonstration of the skills required for a Forward Deployed Strategist role at ElevenLabs.
-The FDS role sits at the intersection of technical implementation, customer success, and strategic consulting.
+This project was built as a demonstration of the skills required for a Forward Deployed Strategist role.
+The role sits at the intersection of technical implementation, customer success, and strategic consulting.
 Aurix demonstrates competency across these dimensions:

 ### Technical Implementation

 The project required hands-on development across the full stack: Next.js frontend, API route backends, database schema design, real-time subscriptions, and third-party integrations (ElevenLabs, Twilio, Supabase).
-An FDS must be able to build functional prototypes and proof-of-concepts that demonstrate platform capabilities to prospective customers.
+A deployed strategist must be able to build functional prototypes and proof-of-concepts that demonstrate platform capabilities to prospective customers.

 ### Customer Understanding

 Healthcare e-commerce was chosen deliberately as a complex, regulated domain.
-Understanding customer requirements in such industries—compliance needs, privacy concerns, audit requirements—is essential for an FDS who will work with enterprise customers across various verticals.
+Understanding customer requirements in such industries—compliance needs, privacy concerns, audit requirements—is essential for a deployed strategist who will work with enterprise customers across various verticals.

 ### Solution Architecture

 The decisions documented here demonstrate the ability to make architectural choices that balance competing requirements: capability vs latency, security vs convenience, flexibility vs simplicity.
-An FDS must be able to design solutions that are both technically sound and aligned with customer needs.
+A deployed strategist must be able to design solutions that are both technically sound and aligned with customer needs.

 ### Communication

-This document itself demonstrates the communication skills required of an FDS.
+This document itself demonstrates the communication skills required of a deployed strategist.
 Technical decisions must be articulated clearly to stakeholders with varying levels of technical depth.
 The ability to explain "why" not just "what" is essential when working with customer engineering teams and executives.

 ### Product Feedback Loop

 Building this demonstration surfaced insights about the ElevenLabs platform: what works well, where documentation could be clearer, which features would benefit from enhancement.
-An FDS serves as a critical feedback channel between customers and the product team.
+A deployed strategist serves as a critical feedback channel between customers and the product team.

 ### Rapid Prototyping

 The project was built quickly, demonstrating the ability to move from concept to working demo efficiently.
-In the FDS role, the ability to rapidly prototype solutions is essential for customer engagements where time-to-value matters.
+In a deployed strategist role, the ability to rapidly prototype solutions is essential for customer engagements where time-to-value matters.

 ---